 Support climate tech companies that can develop and deploy solutions at speed and scale now

-Help industrial producers to implement short-term decarbonization measures (the majority of funding is focused on CCUS – which is crucial, but we should also be looking at other measures such as AI deployment)
+Help industrial producers to implement short-term decarbonisation measures (the majority of funding is focused on CCUS – which is crucial, but we should also be looking at other measures such as AI deployment)

 2. Update the definitions of Best Available Techniques methodology which is best practice guidance from government, used by industrial producers to reduce pollution.
-It should include software solutions for process optimization.
+It should include software solutions for process optimisation.

 3. Invest in education and training in Industrial AI – to build the necessary technical expertise and to foster collaboration between government, industry, and technology providers to drive innovation and adoption of AI.
 For example, this could be a centre for industrial AI sponsored by the Department for Business & Trade.